Episode 1648 - John Mulaney

 There's been jags like that where it's like,

-but fortunately, because Brendan, my producer, you know, like sometimes he comes up with ideas and I learn things.
+But fortunately, because Brendan, my producer, you know, like sometimes he comes up with ideas and I learn things.

 You know, there was a period of professional wrestling, which was not totally my thing, but it was his thing.
+But I can engage with that.

+Generally, I can engage.
 But we've also talked with everyone.

-We've also talked to almost everybody
+We've also talked to almost everybody.

 The live ones were, you know, we had created a pay site so people would buy them because we were stuffing envelopes and doing tiered donations.

+Oh, wow.
 He was always, it's just me and him, period.

 Yeah, yeah, yeah.

-I just mean he and you still did it.
+I just mean he and you started.

 I've been with Brendan since 2004.
+Wow.

 I met him when he was 24 years old at Air America.
+He was an associate producer.

+Just come out of WNYC.
 He was on Morning Sedition?
+Yeah.

 Yeah.